 This critical phase of e-procurement also lets suppliers obtain the necessary specifications associated with the project.
 This means that suppliers will already be aware of the time frame needed to complete an order before they land the contract.
 Overall, pre-bidding gives both parties clarification on intricate details and promotes only the most competitive bids.

-Reverse Auction Services are not “The Same.”
+Reverse Auction Tools are not “The Same.”

 You need to have a reverse auction service software that you can trust.
 Do not even consider solutions that don’t boast the following features: